sandstone-mc/sandstone-cli/README.md

   CONFIG-PATH  [default: .]
 Path of the sandstone.config.ts folder.

 OPTIONS
-  -d, --dry                      Do not save the datapack.
+  -d, --dry                      Do not save the pack.
 Mostly useful with `verbose`.
   -h, --help                     show CLI help
   -p, --production               Runs Sandstone in production mode.
 This sets process.env.SANDSTONE_ENV to "production".
   -v, --verbose                  Log all resulting resources: functions, advancements...